 My new website is up and running (You are on it now reading this) my business cards will be here in a few days and I will be out knocking doors and getting clients.

 Oh I love life.
 I really do.
 In 12 months time I will be looking back on all of this and saying to myself, “ahhh, that’s why it all happened”

 Am I embarrassed by exposing myself to you like this?
 No. Embarrassment is for big ego’s in my opinion and I like to think mine isn’t that big in that context.

-I am still happily discontent.
-I am still hungry.
-I am looking forward to the future.
+I am still happily discontent and still hungry, looking forward to the future with enthusiasm.
 I am working on it now.
 So watch this space.

 It’s not about the winning.
 It’s not about taking part.
 It’s not about accumulating money or stuff.
 It’s about being able to say to yourself, “Hey.
 I gave it my best shot.”
 Robert Hamilton